openoms/bitcoin-tutorials/electrs/Tor_Hidden_Service_for_Electrs.md

     * `Port` `9050` and press `OK`
 * Now should see the `Status; 1 connections.` on the top

+Note: if the Android Electrum wallet does not connect it worth trying to switch to a HiddenServiceVersion 2

 ### Based on:
 https://github.com/romanz/electrs/blob/master/doc/usage.md#tor-hidden-service